sine2pi/constrained-decoder/README.md

-A decoder that constrains an asr model (in this example Whispers) predictions to match words from a reference text using word-level timestamps for alignment so as to reduce errors in my any-seguence-length feature extractor
+A decoder that constrains an asr model (in this example Whispers) predictions to match words from a reference text using word-level timestamps for alignment so as to reduce errors in my on-the-fly any-seguence-length all-you-can-eat feature extractor

 ``` python